 The above illustration shows a single photon or particle being propagated at the first line which then goes through two slits at the second line (thus no longer behaving as a particle but as a distributed wave).
 The evidence that the particle has become a wave is demonstrated at the third line (a photographic plate) which shows the interference pattern of a wave.
 (The pattern of a particle would be a singular vertical line).

 There is another leap to be made – orgone may also have non-local aspects to its functioning.
 If orgone has non-local properties then it means that orgone is not always behaving like energy.
 If orgone is not always behaving like energy it is much easier to envisage it behaving like a physical consciousness field.
 I recognise that the possible non-locality of orgone does not prove it is conscious independently but it is a major step in that direction.
+Orgone cannot possess a consciousness field if it does not also possess non-local attributes.
 To return, energy cannot be in two distinct places at once as it is bound in time and space.
-Energy is not instantaneous.
-Energy is not itself consciousness.
+Energy is not completely instantaneous.
+So it would appear that energy is not itself consciousness.
 If orgone has non-local aspects and in addition possesses consciousness, then it could be argued that it is like ‘spirit’ in its primary manifestation or at least possesses some of the qualities associated with that term.
 It should be noted that I am not arguing that orgone is not energy.
 Most of its known functions remain describable as energy.
 I am arguing that it also has aspects of its functioning that are not energetic.

 Previous Orgone Theories

 Reich hinted toward both the views of consciousness I have outlined (orgone as ‘conscious-in-itself’ and orgone creating consciousness through ‘movement-within-a-membrane’).
-I believe he was actually undecided on the matter, unless it was detailed in his two books written in prison and presumed stolen.
+I believe he was actually undecided on the matter, unless it was detailed in his two books written in prison and presumed stolen ('On Poems and Prayers' entrusted to Aurora Reich and 'Creation/Silent Witness' entrusted to the prison chaplain).
 He had other more pressing problems at this stage of his life (the 1950s), such as just surviving and of finishing the huge amount of work he had started in so many fields.

 I should also note that if the view that consciousness arises from the movement of orgone ‘within-a-membrane’ is taken that this is not an orgonomic but a systems theory.
 However, it is interesting that Reich was an early proponent of systems theory in relation to consciousness.